-Committee reports were called for.
-The committees on Temperance, Resolutions, and Obituaries reported and the committees were dismissed.
+Committee reports were called for and the committees on Arrangements, Temperance, and Obituaries reported.
+The reports were accepted and the committees were dismissed.

-By vote, the next association will convene with the Big Cedar

-Church, 30 miles west of Mena, Arkansas, beginning on Thursday night before the second Sunday in August, 1950.
+By motion, our next association will convene with the Midway Church, beginning on Thursday night before the second Sunday in August, 1952.

-The moderator appointed Rev. S. B. Metcalf to preach the introductory sermon and Rev. Carl Pugh as alternate.
+Rev. R. I. Cook is to preach the introductory sermon and Rev. S. B. Metcalf is the alternate.

-A motion was made that a vote of thanks and appreciation be extended to the church and community for their generous hospitality during the association.
+A motion of thanks and appreciation was extended the Pleasant Hill Church and Community for their generous hospitality during the Association